-The assignment formula contains 3 parts that can be used as appropriate for how the work of each task needs to be approached.
-You will determine on a task by task basis which pieces of information you would like to enter into the formula and which piece should be calculated.
+The assignment formula contains 3 parts.
+Each part can be defined separately to best reflect the needs of the task.
+Determine on a task by task basis which pieces of information are required and which pieces should be calculated.

 The 3 pieces of information are: Duration, Work and Units